OussemaBouchaala/Monitoring-WIFI-Signal/README.md

 # Monitoring-WIFI-Signal
-This application monitor Wifi signal from access points active within the device and connect to the best one
+This application monitors Wifi signal from access points active within the device and connect to the best one